 For example, if you want to start a reading habit, commit to reading a paragraph a day.

-Or if you want to clean the clutter in your room, commit to put away one or two things in its place daily.
+Or if you want to clean the clutter in your room, commit to putting away one or two things in its place daily.
 Who knows, you might get in a cleaning frenzy and the whole room is shiny and bright as new.

 Even if you don’t do that, don’t worry, our goal is to build a habit of cleaning the room daily.

-According to a research conducted by Phillippa Lally and her colleagues, it takes an average of 66 days to form a new habit, when you do it consecutively.
+According to research conducted by Phillippa Lally and her colleagues, it takes an average of 66 days to form a new habit, when you do it consecutively.
 It was published in the European Journal of Social Psychology in 2009.

 But don’t worry if you miss a day or two.
 It can stress you out and you might think you are a failure and not try again.
 What you must do is get back on track as soon as possible.